svavaroe/opencore-asrock-z390-phantom-gaming-itxac/README.md

 This motherboard came with a Intel 2T2R wifi and bluetooth card whichi I will replace as soon as the Broadcom BCM94360NG arrives.
 Then I should have fully functional WiFI and Bluetooth (Apple Stock) with no drivers.
-I also did some hackint around the BIOS and replaced to the stock ASRock logo and replaced it with Apple Logo.
+I also did some hacking around the BIOS and replaced to the stock ASRock logo and replaced it with Apple Logo.
 I have mostly used Gigabyte motherboards for previous builds, but this build was incredibly easy and solid.